 Author Archives: Mr Bashful

-If you are a young adult, in your teens or early twenties, this book is for you.
+If you are in your teens or early twenties, this book is for you.
 It’s you I want to help.
 I want you to know things I wish I had known when I was your age.
-I … Continue reading
+I want you to know … Continue reading

 When I was a child my father would tell me I was lucky to have a life.
 That puzzled me, because whenever I asked myself ‘Are you glad you were born?’ my answer was invariably ‘No.’ I believed my father … Continue reading